Socialist Action (Australia): Campaigns

 The Socialist Party was involved in a range of campaigns.
 In 1993, members of Militant were heavily involved in a year-long occupation of Richmond Secondary College in an attempt to prevent the school from being closed.
 This campaign was partially successful, as the schoolgrounds have been maintained as Melbourne Girls College.
 Militant played a prominent role in campaigns against right-leaning state governments in Victoria and New South Wales during this period.

 Socialist Party helped to initiate the Community Campaign for Heroin Reform, and continues to campaign for the establishment of safe injecting facilities.

 It was also involved in the campaign for the rights of refugees, including participation in the Woomera Detention Centre protests, and was involved in the anti-globalisation and anti-war movements.
 Along with a range of other left groups, they also had a presence at the Occupy Melbourne protests.
 Members often participate in larger protests, including events such as Melbourne's annual St Kilda Gay Pride March and May Day rallies.
 SP has played a role helping to organise left-wing and youth movements against far-right organisations, including the One Nation political party.
 In Perth, the party has helped to launch the West Australians Against Racism campaign (WAAR).

 In 2003 SP initiated a campaign for young casual workers' rights called Unite, which subsequently became established as Unite Union.
 In 2012 they initiated a broad campaign over cost-of-living issues in Australia, known as "Fightback!".
 The campaign has focused on issues such as free public transport, opposition to TAFE funding cuts, and opposition to cuts on university campuses.

 After 2004 they played a prominent role in local council politics in the Yarra area of Melbourne (see below).
 SP encouraged the formation of resident's organisations on housing estates.
-From 2011-2013, they initiated a campaign with public housing tenants to oppose the sale of land allocated for public housing in Yarra.
+From 2011 to 2013, they initiated a campaign with public housing tenants to oppose the sale of land allocated for public housing in Yarra.

 On Christmas Eve 2012, the Victorian State Government announced plans to privatise parts of the public housing developments in Fitzroy, Richmond and Prahran, aiming to provide an equal mix of public and private housing by building private developments on parkland used by public housing residents.
 The SP initiated the "Hands Off Melbourne's Estates" (HOME) campaign with public housing residents, organising a rally on 24 March 2013 and meeting with the Trades Hall Building Industry Group to secure union support for the campaign.
 Shortly before the rally, the State Government announced its intention to back down from development on the Fitzroy and Richmond estates, where the campaign was most organised.
 They have yet to back down on plans for the Petty Horace estate in Prahran.